-- Demonstrates the ability to determine the meaning of words and phrases as they are used in a text (e.g., figurative, connotative) and/ or provides an analysis of the impact of specific word choice on meaning and/or tone. - Demonstrates the ability to determine the meaning of words and phrases as they are used in a text, including words and phrases describing political, social, or economic aspects. - Demonstrates the ability to determine the meaning of symbols and key terms in a specific scientific or technical context relevant to grades 9-10 texts and topics. - Demonstrates the ability to use context (e.g., the overall meaning of a sentence or paragraph; a word's position or function in a sentence) as a clue to the meaning of a word or phrase. - Demonstrates ability to determine the connotations (associations) of words with similar denotations (definitions). - Demonstrates ability to interpret figures of speech in context.
+- Demonstrates the ability to determine the meaning of words and phrases as they are used in a text (e.g., figurative, connotative, technical) and/or provides an analysis of the impact of specific word choice on meaning and/or tone, including analogies or allusions to other texts. - Demonstrates the ability to determine the symbols, key terms, and other domain-specific words and phrases that are used in a specific scientific or technical context relevant to grades 6-8 texts and topics.

+- Demonstrates the ability to use context (e.g., the overall meaning of a sentence or paragraph; a word's position or function in a sentence) as a clue to the meaning of a word or phrase. - Demonstrates ability to determine the connotations (associations) of words with similar denotations (definitions). - Demonstrates ability to interpret figures of speech in context. - Demonstrates the ability to determine the relationship between particular words.